hanng00/PKM-comp-neuro/KEX/Research questions.md

 * Explore if the synapses from [[_Dynamical synapses causing self-organized criticality in neural networks]] can explain the new data, by adding some type of surpression on synapses in the excitatory neurons - simulating anathesia on rats.

 Additional thought:
-* What if statistical physics is the answer, as suggest by [[Emergent complex neural dynamics]]?
+* What if statistical physics is the answer, as suggest by [[_Emergent complex neural dynamics]]?

 ### Idea 2
 Compute Integrated Information Theory $\Phi$ on dynamical neural models, suggested by [[_The Emergence of Integrated Information, Complexity, and ‘Consciousness’ at Criticality]].

+### Idea 3
+How does the default mode affect learning?
+Does it reinforce learning?
+Is that why sleep is so important?
+Just like training a muscle.

 **TODOs**